barkadosh1/IDD-Fa18-Lab1/README.md

 ### 1. Take apart your electronic device, and draw a schematic of what is inside.

+My device is a charger for a portable playstation.
+The original charger, the schematic, and the inside of the charger are shown below.

 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**

+For my device, it does not appear as if there is any computation.
+I looked up documentation for all of the integrated circuits and none of them suggest computation.
+The other remaining parts can visually be determined to not be "computers."

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**

+For the most part, no sensors are visually present in the PCB.
+However, when looking up documentation for one of the integrated circuits, I noticed that it is an optocoupler.
+Upon further reading, I discovered that one of the parts within the optocoupler is a photosensitive device which detects light from the other part in the optocoupler, an LED.
+It does this by converting the light energy (visible, infrared, etc.) into an electrical signal.
+Since these devices are contained within the integrated service, it is not clear if this electrical signal is conveyed to other portions of the device.

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**

-DC power supplies use AC mains electricity as an energy source.
-Such power supplies will employ a transformer to convert the input voltage to a higher or lower AC voltage.
-A rectifier is used to convert the transformer output voltage to a varying DC voltage, which in turn is passed through an electronic filter to convert it to an unregulated DC voltage.
+The system is powered through a 110 Volt AC outlet.
+Within the PCB, there is transformation and regulation.
+On my PCB, transformers help take the 110 AC Voltage and lower it to a more reasonable voltage.
+My board then also appears to have a switching regulator, which transforms the power supply into a pulsed voltage.
+Capacitors and inductors are then used to smooth the voltage out (and potentially a filter, though I definitively see capacitors and inductors).
+For this system, 110 V is present until going through the transistors, capacitors, switching regulator, etc., and past that point, 5 V is present in the system.
+Both values were confirmed with a voltmeter.

 **d.
 Is information stored in your device?
 Where?
 How?**

+It does not appear as if any information is being stored in the device.
+Since this device is a charger, I would guess that this makes sense, as there doesn't seem to be a need for a charger to store information.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.

-After understanding my board and drawing out the shcematic, I confirmed with a voltmeter 2 points on the PCB where a 5V difference existed.
+After understanding my board and drawing out the schematic, I confirmed with a voltmeter 2 points on the PCB where a 5V difference existed.
 This occurs after the 110 AC Voltage goes through a series of transformers, rectifiers, filters, switching regulators, capacitors, etc. By this point, a 5V difference exists between 2 given points in the circuit.
 I soldered a wire coming out of one of those points and connected it to my breadboard.
 I then connected that wire to the LED and connected the LED to a resistor (in the breadboard).
 Finally I connected a wire from the resistor and soldered the other end back onto the second point of the PCB, closing the loop.
 By doing this, I hacked the electric source of my device and inserted the LED/resistor combo within the circuit to reroute the current and light up the LED.

 <img src="https://github.com/barkadosh1/IDD-Fa19-Lab1/blob/master/IMG_9399-1.jpeg" width="800" height="700">